corysimmons/reeeset/README.md

 `npm install --save-dev reeeset`

 ### Usage
 Put `@import 'reeeset.min.css';` at the top of the first stylesheet you're loading (the first one to appear in `<head>`).
-If you want sourcemap support just dump reeeset.min.css.map into the same directory.
+If you want sourcemap support just dump reeeset.css and reeeset.min.css.map into the same directory.

 ### Browser Support
 - IE8+